Courses & Details

 International students cannot enrol concurrently in the Diploma in Languages alongside their primary program unless they can complete both programs within the duration of their primary program CoE.
 For more information please contact the ESOS Student Compliance Unit ESOS@newcastle.edu.au.

-Admission to the program is available to Australian students, residents and international students.
-Admissions for the 2015/16 Master of Teaching will open on September 4, 2014 and applications for Commonwealth Supported Places (CSP’s) will close on October 31, 2014.
-Eligibility for admission to the program will be based on an interview, a written piece of work and the Grade Point Average of the undergraduate degree.
-Only applicants who meet the IELTS requirements for the Program will be invited to interview for a place.
+Admission to the program is available to domestic and international students.
+Applications for commencing the Master of Teaching in 2016 open from Thursday September 3, 2015 and will close on Saturday October 31, 2015.
+All applicants must hold a completed Bachelor degree that satisfies the Board of Studies, Teaching and Educational Standards NSW requirements for accreditation, in order to be assessed for admission.
+Admission to the program will be based on an interview, a written piece of work and the Grade Point Average of the completed undergraduate degree, as described under Additional Selection Criteria.

 As a rule, applicants for the Master of Teaching (Secondary) should hold an Undergraduate Degree with a major in their proposed first teaching subject (generally 6 semester-long courses).
 The undergraduate subject content studies are required in addition to a teaching qualification in order to gain accreditation as a teacher in NSW.

-If you wish to apply for credit for studies completed at another institution or if you are changing programs within the University and wish to transfer your credit to the new program, go to http://www.newcastle.edu.au/future-students/non-school-leavers/applying-and-credit.
+If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, go to http://www.newcastle.edu.au/service/credit-transfer/ and click on ‘How to Apply for Credit’.

 Students engage in a wide variety of practical experiences in schools both via coursework integrated with the School of Education's Teach Outreach Program and via the completion of 60 days of professional experience across two placements.
 The Program both meets and exceeds the Australian Institute of Teaching and School Leadership requirements.
 Please note that some professional experience placements occur during university vacation times.
 Prospective students are encouraged to check the professional experience website for placement dates prior to application. http://www.newcastle.edu.au/faculty/education-arts/peu/education/